Lily Drinkwell: Marriage to Prince McQueen

 Prince and Lily move into their own home and try to prove to everyone that they are not too young to be married but they face various issues and argue over several things, including money.
 Lily and Prince face further marital issues when Lily believes she may be pregnant but finds out from a pregnancy test that she is not.
 Prince gets carried away and pressures her to take another test but Lily does not want to as they cannot afford it, but Prince uses their food money to buy a new test and his family find out about the possible pregnancy.
 When Lily finds out that "all eyes are on her", she lashes out at Prince for causing a fuss and is "brutally honest" and tells Prince she does not want a baby with him, leaving Prince "[s]tung".
 Prince and Lily then have a disagreement about whether they are ready to have children and Lily makes a comment about Prince "only" being a window cleaner, which leads to Prince leaving their house as he believes that Lily thinks she is too good for him and is hurt that she does not want a child with him.
 Prince later becomes a bit worried about money when Lily tells him that she wants to quit her job in order to do unpaid work experience in a hospital.
+McQueen believed that Lily and Prince were too young to be married but thought they would overcome their struggles due to the pair being very in love and Prince making Lily really happy.